What is it?

 What does acupuncture do?
 Or How does acupuncture work?

 Current evidence suggests that the insertion of a needle into an acupoint stimulates nerves travelling to the spinal cord which help to modulate the transmission of pain.
 This signal allows for chemicals (neurotransmitters and endorphins) to be released in the brain to help reduce pain.
-In addition, when a needle is insertion into an acupuncture point, it causes a local immune response and increases circulation to the area to help with swelling and to promote tissue healing.
+In addition, when a needle is inserted into an acupuncture point, it causes a local immune response and increases circulation to the area to help with swelling and to promote tissue healing.

 Is acupuncture right for you?